Links on Android Authority may earn us a commission. Learn more.

 Skype, WhatsApp, and other internet-based messaging and calling services have made it easier to stay in contact with friends around the world for free.
 Sometimes you can’t help making an international call, though.
 For those times, you’ll probably want a SIM with affordable international calling.

-Leading up to Brexit, you could use your UK mobile plan to call all 28 EU countries as well as Iceland, Liechtenstein, Norway, and more.
-However, suppose you want to use your phone for international calling to or from countries like Australia, India, or the United States.
+Before Brexit, you could use your UK mobile plan to call all 28 EU countries and Iceland, Liechtenstein, Norway, and more.
+However, suppose you want to use your phone to call international or from countries like Australia, India, or the United States.
 In that case, you’re going to want a plan with some more extensive coverage or roaming options.
-We don’t yet know how much of a wrench Brexit will throw in these plans, but we’ll be sure to update you.

 Best plans for international calling in the UK